-Tej Chauhan is an industrial designer known for his cutting-edge consumer technology and homeware.
+Tej Chauhan is an industrial designer known for his emotive visual language and cutting-edge consumer technology and homeware.

 Born in London, Tej graduated from Central St Martins School of Art and Design in 1995 and went on to work as an independent designer and consultant for brands ranging from fashion designer Michiko Koshino to British Airways and The Body Shop.

 Tej joined Nokia as a Senior Designer in 2000, where he led the design of the Nokia 7600, 7280 (listed as one of the Best 25 Products of 2004 by Fortune Magazine) and 7370 fashion products.
 In 2003/4, Tej was also an Associate Lecturer in Product Design on the Faculty at Central St Martins.
 He left Nokia in 2005 to establish his own practice, Tej Chauhan Ltd.

 Tej’s work has appeared in Arena, Elle, Elle Decoration, Esquire, The Evening Standard, The Financial Times, Fortune Magazine, Future Laboratory, GQ, Homes & Gardens, ICON, I.D, i-D, Metro, The New York Times Style Section, The Observer, Shortlist, Stuff, The Sunday Telegraph, The Sunday Times Magazine, Surface, T3, Viewpoint, Vogue & Wallpaper* among others.